ChaosRecipeEnhancer/ChaosRecipeEnhancer/README.md

 #### Show Item Amounts

 Only works in Standard Overlay Mode.
 Shows the amount of each item you have to fill full sets.
 Means if you have 5 helmets it shows you 5.
 But if you have 7 rings it shows you 3 because you can make 3 sets with 7 rings.
+Itemlevels will be ignored.

 #### Hotkeys